qerun/qerun/docs/public/constitution.md

 - This Constitution may be amended through a transparent proposal and voting process.
 - Amendments require a defined quorum and majority to ensure broad consensus.
 - The document shall evolve to reflect the community’s growth and changing needs.
+- A formal constitutional review and update cycle is scheduled at least once per year (or sooner if triggered by governance), during which the DAO evaluates existing clauses, collects improvement proposals, and ratifies necessary adjustments.

 ---